Borrowing from CSN Libraries

 Items that are 60 or more days overdue are considered lost and you will be billed for the replacement cost of the item and a $5 processing fee.
 Once an item is 60 or more days overdue you will be responsible for the cost of the material regardless of whether or not you return the items after the 60 days overdue.
 There will be no refund for a lost and returned material.

 If a returned item has to be removed from the collection based on damage that occurred when you have the item, you will be billed for the replacement cost of the item and a $5 processing fee.

 Users may pay the replacement cost and processing fee at any CSN cashier’s office or through MyCSN.

-Users who have been billed for a replacement of an item due to damage or loss cannot check out additional library materials until the fee is paid.
-CSN students may have their grades, transcripts and other college activity blocked until the replacement fee is paid or the item is returned.
-Once resolved, account blocks will be cleared within 24 hours.
+User with overdue items will not be able to check items until these items are returned or billed.
+Users who have been billed for a replacement of an item due to damage or loss may have their grades, transcripts and other college activity blocked until the replacement fee is paid or the item is returned.

 You are still responsible for items, even if you do not receive the overdue notices.